RajibMiah/voice-assistance-ai/README.md

-#Description
+# Description
-Speech recognition technology allows computers to take spoken audio, interpret it and generate text from it .we&#39;re going to build a Conversational Voice Controlled React News Application using Alan AI.
+Speech recognition technology allows computers to take spoken audio, interpret it and generate text from it .
 Alan AI is a revolutionary speech recognition software that allows you to add voice capabilities to your applications.
 It allows you to control absolutely everything in the app using your voice

 # Getting Started with Create React App